top of page

 1. RN License.
 Candidates must provide evidence that they hold a current license as a registered nurse (RN) by passing the NCLEX or must demonstrate the license has been verified for equivalency by the Commission on Graduates of Foreign Nursing Schools (CGFNS), World Education Services (WES), or Educational Records Evaluation Services (ERES).
 If licensed in more than one jurisdiction, the candidate must hold full and unrestricted licenses in all jurisdictions where they practice.

-3. Verification of Clinical Hours.
-Candidates must complete documentation (enclosed) verifying a minimum of 500 hours in advanced clinical practice.
-These hours must be supervised, direct client contact hours spent working with individuals and families impacted by addictions and/or dual diagnoses.
-Hours must be obtained within the last 4 years to be considered.
-Hours may be earned during the candidate’s Masters’ program or post-Master’s.
+3. Verification of Clinical Hours: Candidates must attest to a minimum of 500 hours in advanced clinical practice.
+These hours must involve direct client contact and be supervised, working with individuals and families affected by addictions and/or dual diagnoses.
+All hours must have been earned within the last four years, either during the Master’s program or afterward.

-4. During Master’s: If part or all the required hours were obtained during a Master’s program, the candidate must attach a transcript and highlight the itemized experience hours they wish to submit for consideration.
-All experience hours must be in addictions/dual diagnosis and obtained within the last 4 years.
+4. During Master’s: If any or all of the 500 required hours were completed during a Master’s program, candidates must upload a transcript and highlight the itemized experience hours they are submitting.
+These hours must be specific to addictions or dual diagnosis and must have been earned within the last four years.

-6. Verification of 1,500 Additional Hours.
-In addition to the 500 directly supervised clinical hours described above, the candidate must have a minimum of 1,500 hours of nursing experience in addiction as an Advanced Practice Nurse (APN) within the last three years prior to submitting the examination application.
-The hours may have been worked in an administrative, teaching, private practice, consultation, counseling, or research capacity.
+5. Verification of 1,500 Additional Hours: In addition to the 500 supervised clinical hours, candidates must verify at least 1,500 hours of nursing experience in addictions as an Advanced Practice Nurse (APN) within the three years prior to application.
+These hours may include administrative, teaching, private practice, consultation, counseling, or research work.

-7. Continuing Education Contact Hours.
-Candidates must have completed 45 contact hours of approved continuing education in addictions within the 3 years prior to submitting the exam application.
-51% of the hours must be specific to addictions nursing, while the remaining hours must be related to addictions nursing (e.g., HIV/AIDS, hepatitis, pain management, etc.).
-Submitting contact hour certificates with your application is not required, but certificate documents must be made available if requested by the testing agency or certification board.
+6. Continuing Education Contact Hours: Candidates must have completed 45 contact hours of approved continuing education in addiction within the three years preceding their application.
+At least 51% of these hours must be specific to addictions nursing, and the remaining hours must relate to addictions nursing (e.g., HIV/AIDS, hepatitis, pain management).
+Uploading certificates with the online application is not required, but documentation must be available upon request from the testing agency or certification board.

 *ALTERNATIVE TO DISCIPLINE POLICY: ANCB recognizes the positive impact nurses in recovery bring to the specialty of addiction nursing.
 If a nurse is engaged with an Alternative to Discipline program, the following stipulations must be met to sit for the CARN or CARN-AP exam: